 For the purpose of application of the negative screening, business activity is defined as any relevant business, trade of production from which the obligor derives more than 20% of its revenues.
-This is with the exception of i) tobacco production, for which a threshold of 5% of total revenues applies; ii) for the sale and distribution of tobacco and related products, for which a threshold of 15% of total revenues applies; and iii) for the production, sale and distribution of controversial weapons, for which a zero tolerance principle applies.
+This is with the exception of the sale and distribution of tobacco and related products, for which a threshold of 15% of total revenues applies.